 To streamline access to important information coming from WorkSafeBC and ICBC, Doctors of BC has compiled the latest updates into quarterly newsletters.
 These newsletters aim to provide doctors with a more accessible and organized source for staying informed.

-The Physician Guide to WorkSafeBC Registration and Insurance Coverage can help answer questions doctor's may have about what requirements and options there are to help protect yourself and your staff.
+The Physician Guide to WorkSafeBC Registration and Insurance Coverage and video can help answer questions doctors may have about the requirements and options available to help protect yourself and your staff.
 To determine whether you need to register with WorkSafeBC, you can compete the physician registration form and email it to

 A critical component behind WorkSafeBC’s mission to provide workers with appropriate medical treatment and rehabilitation on their road to recovery and return to work is assessing the breadth of medical and health technology information available.
 Within the greater Policy, Regulation, and Research Department, a dedicated team specializes in just such medically relevant topics.